-- Rulers-Displays rulers along the top and left edges of the preview.
-You can change the unit of measurement in the Edit menu. - Guides-Are non-printable lines.
-You can lock guides at their current position. - Grids-Displays horizontal and vertical lines that do not print.
+- Rulers Displays rulers along the top and left edges of the preview.
+You can change the unit of measurement in the Edit menu. - Guides Displays nonprintable lines that help you to position the placeholder job at exact coordinates. - Grids Displays horizontal and vertical lines that do not print.
 The grid spacing is fixed, but adapts automatically according to the selected zoom factor.
-Activating snapping causes nearby jobs to snap to the grid. - Printer Margins-Displays the non-printable margins as defined by the printer's firmware.
-By ensuring that jobs are within the non-printable margins, you can avoid unwanted cropping in the printout. - Page Frame-Displays a black border around each job.
-This helps you to view the white space around a job and check whether it overlaps other jobs in a nesting layout. - Mouse Tracker-Displays the current cursor position as x/y coordinates.
+Activating snapping causes nearby jobs to snap to the grid. - Job Margins Displays the defined job margins.
+You can adjust the job margins in the toolbar. - Printer Margins Displays the non-printable margins as defined by the printer's firmware.
+By ensuring that jobs are within the non-printable margins, you can avoid unwanted cropping in the printout. - Page Frame Displays a black border around each job.
+This helps you to view the white space around a job and check whether it overlaps other jobs in a nesting layout. - Mouse Tracker Displays the current cursor position as x or y coordinates.